Master AI at Work · Free Framework Guide

 Tell AI what it needs to know

 Context answers: Who is involved?
 What is the situation?
 What has already happened?
 What's at stake?
-Without this, AI fills the gaps with generic assumptions — which is exactly why so much AI output feels generic.
+Without it, AI fills the gaps with generic assumptions — which is exactly why so much AI output feels generic.

 Context examples — weak vs. strong